Radio Controlled Models

 HSP Camper 94860 - Radio Controlled Model

-Introduced by HSP Racing circa 2000, the 4WD Camper Buggy - # 94860 - came with a number of bodyshell options.
+Introduced by HSP Racing circa 2000, the 4WD Camper Buggy - # 94860 - shares parts with a number of other HSP Nitro and Electric models, and came with a number of bodyshell options.

 The model is shaft driven, on an alloy plate chassis, with gear type differentials, coil spring over oil filled dampers, universal joint drive-shafts and ball bearings.